lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 Given that we have an idea of how forward pass works for fast-rcnn, then obivous next question should be how to train the model.

+Before that I want to remind once again that we have training data which contains images with ground truth.
+The ground truth is set of rectangular boxes and each box has a label assigned to it.

 The first step is to generate the proposals for all the training images.

 Model training for fast-rcnn is done by optimizing a joint loss which is combination of classficiation and regression loss.
 Loss is calculated for each proposal and then averaged.
 So to calulate loss for each proposal, we should compare the proposal with something.
 That is for example, if 2000 proposals are generated then usually lot of them are not useful.
 That is proposals doesn't contain any object in them.
 So the model should assign the background class probability for these proposals a very high value.

-So in the sense, using training data (image, ground truth, proposals) we should create $(X_{p}, y_{p}, b_{p})$ where $X_{p}$ is the proposal, $y_{p}$ is class of the proposal.
-It can be background or one of the $N$ classes. $b_{p}$ is bounding box co-ordinates for that proposal.
+So in the sense, using training data (image, ground truth, proposals generated on training data) we should create $(X_{p}, y_{p}, b_{p})$ where $X_{p}$ is the proposal, $y_{p}$ is ground truth class assigned to the proposal.
+It can be background or one of the $N$ classes. $b_{p}$ is bounding box co-ordinates assigned to that proposal.

 The way to do this is as follows

-- For a proposal, if its maximum IoU with any of the ground truth is greater than 0.5, then we call it as positive proposal.
-If there are multiple ground truths, then the one with the highest IoU is chosen and assigned to the proposal.
-This means if $gt$ is ground truth assigned to proposal $p$, then our pair becomes $(X_{p}, y_{gt}, b_{gt})$ where $y_{gt}$ is the ground truth class of $gt$.
+- For a proposal, if its maximum IoU with any of the ground truth box is greater than 0.5, then we call it as positive proposal.
+If there are multiple such ground truths, then the one with the highest IoU is chosen and assigned to the proposal.
+This means if $gt$ is ground truth assigned to proposal $p$, then our pair becomes $(X_{p}, y_{gt}, b_{gt})$ where $y_{gt}$ is the ground truth class of $gt$ and $b_{gt}$ is the ground truth bounding box co-ordinates.
 - For a proposal, if the maximum IoU with ground truth is in the interval $(0.1, 0.5]$, then these proposals are called as negative proposal.
-They have ground truth as background class and no box coordinates.
+They have $y_{p}$ as background class and no box coordinates.
 - The remaining proposals are ignored.

 Now that we have $(X, y, b)$ we will discuss how to calculate the loss function.

-Classification loss is simply the cross-entropy between predicted probabilties and ground truth of the proposal (It will be over $N + 1$ outputs).
+Classification loss is simply the cross-entropy between predicted probabilties and ground truth for that proposal (It will be over $N + 1$ outputs).

 The second part is regression loss.
 This layer predicts the offsets that when added to proposal will give the ground truth box.
-That is denote the proposal as $(P_{x}, P_{y}, P_{w}, P_{h})$ and ground truth as $(G_{x}, G_{y}, G_{w}, G_{h})$ where subscript $(x, y)$ denote the center coordinates
+That is denote the proposal as $(P_{x}, P_{y}, P_{w}, P_{h})$ and ground truth as $(G_{x}, G_{y}, G_{w}, G_{h})$ where subscript $(x, y)$ denote the center coordinates.
+The proposal co-ordinates are usually given by region proposal algorithm (here it will be selective search).

 We then define the offsets as $(dx, dy, dw, dh)$ as follows